asier-ortiz/asierortiz.com/src/content/blog/mastering-astro-5.md

 ---
-title: "🚀Mastering Astro 5: Build and Optimize Your Modern Blog"
+title: "Mastering Astro 5: Build and Optimize Your Modern Blog"
 description: "A complete guide to building, optimizing, and deploying a professional blog with Astro 5, TailwindCSS, Markdown, SEO best practices, and more."
 pubDate: "2025-04-19"
 image: "/assets/blog/astro-banner.png"